jadecobra/python_tdd_exercises/source/data_structures/lists/index.rst

 green: make it pass
 #################################################################################

-I add the value to the assertion
+I add the list_ to the assertion

 .. code-block:: python
   :emphasize-lines: 2